-In this section we motivate the necessity of devising a new memory reduction methodology for deployment of CNNbased applications at the edge.
+In this section, we motivate the necessity of devising a new memory reduction methodology for deployment of CNN-based applications at the edge.
 We show an example where we design a CNN-based application executed on the NVIDIA Jetson TX2 edge platform [20].
-To perform its functionality the application requires execution of the Mobilenet V2 CNN [24].
+To perform its functionality, the application requires execution of the MobileNetV2 CNN [24].
 The CNN performs image classification on the ImageNet dataset [9] composed of RGB images with 224 pixels height and width.
-The application poses requirements on the Mobilenet V2 CNN: it requires the CNN to utilize less than 8 MegaBytes (MB) of memory, demonstrate more than 70% accuracy, and no less than 71 frames per second (fps) throughput.
+The application poses requirements on the MobileNetV2 CNN: it requires the CNN to utilize less than 8 MB of memory, demonstrate more than 70% accuracy, and no less than 71 frames per second (fps) throughput.

-As the baseline implementation of the Mobilenet V2 CNN, we take a pre-trained CNN from the applications library of the well-known and widely used TensorFlow DL framework [1].
+As the baseline implementation of the MobileNetV2 CNN, we take a pre-trained CNN from the applications library of the well-known and widely used TensorFlow DL framework [1].
 The baseline CNN is trained and inferred with the original 32-bit floating-point (fp32) weights and data precision.
-When executed on the NVIDIA Jetson TX2 platform, the baseline CNN occupies 58.63 MB of memory, demonstrates 72.09 % accuracy and 46 fps throughput.
+When executed on the NVIDIA Jetson TX2 platform, the baseline CNN occupies 58.63 MB of memory and demonstrates 72.09% accuracy and 46 fps throughput.
 Thus, the baseline CNN meets the accuracy requirement but does not meet the memory and throughput requirements.

-To reduce the CNN memory cost and increase the CNN throughput we use the quantization methodology offered by the TensorFlow DL framework.
+To reduce the CNN memory cost and increase the CNN throughput, we use the quantization methodology offered by the TensorFlow DL framework.
 The quantization methodology reduces the precision of the CNN parameters and data from the original 32-bit floating-point (fp32) precision to a lower precision such as a 16-bit floating-point (fp16) precision or a 8-bit integer (int) precision, thereby reducing the CNN memory cost and increasing the CNN throughput.
 The TensorFlow framework offers several types of quantization, varying in terms of target precision used to store CNN parameters and weights.
 The quantization types and their respective target precision are shown in Table 3.
-For example, the half-quantization, shown in Row 4, reduces the precision of CNN parameters and data to fp16 precision.
+For example, the half-quantization, shown in row 4, reduces the precision of CNN parameters and data to fp16 precision.

 The characteristics of the baseline CNN after quantization, executed on the Jetson TX2 platform, are shown in Table 4.
 Column 1 lists the types of quantization.
-Column 2 shows the top-1 images classification accuracy (in %).
-Column 3 shows the CNN throughput (in fps).
-The CNN throughput is not shown for the CNNs with int- and mixed-quantization
+Column 2 shows the top-1 images classification accuracy (in percentage).
+Column 3 shows the CNN throughput (in frames per second).
+The CNN throughput is not shown for the CNNs with int- and mixed-quantization because the Jetson TX2 platform does not support integer computations.
+Column 4 shows the CNN memory cost (in megabytes).